A PAC-Bayes Analysis of Adversarial Robustness: Adversarially robust PAC-Bayes

-\subsection{Relations Between the Adversarial Risks}
+\subsection{Relations between the adversarial risks}

-Proposition~\ref{prop:risks_inequalities} below shows the intrinsic relationships between the classical adversarial risk $\arisk{\D}{\BQ}$ and our two relaxations $\risk{\Dpert}{\BQ}$ and $\riskm{\Dpert^n}{\BQ}$.
-In particular, this result shows that the larger $n$ the number of perturbed examples, the higher is the chance to get an adversarial example and then to be close to the adversarial risk $\arisk{\D}{\BQ}$.
+Proposition~\ref{prop:risks_inequalities} below shows the intrinsic relationships between the classical adversarial risk $\arisk{\D}{\BQ}$ and our two relaxations $\risk{\Dpert}{\BQ}$ and $\riskm{\Dpert^{n\!}}{\BQ}$.
+In particular, Proposition~\ref{prop:risks_inequalities} shows that the larger $n$, the number of perturbed examples, the higher is the chance to get an adversarial example and then to be close to the adversarial risk $\arisk{\D}{\BQ}$.